 Analyzing Melco Resorts and Enter's Unusual Options Activity

-Melco Resorts and Enter (NASDAQ:MLCO) shares experienced unusual options activity on Monday.
-The stock price moved down to $13.8 following the option alert.
+On Thursday, shares of Melco Resorts and Enter (NASDAQ:MLCO) saw unusual options activity.
+After the option alert, the stock price moved down to $14.41.

 - Sentiment: BULLISH